Cooking With Bliss

 4. To avoid lumpy gravy, whisk continuously while adding your broth.
 For an ultra-smooth finish, strain the gravy before pouring it over the wings.

-5. These wings are all about that sauce make a little extra so you'll have plenty to spoon over rice, mashed potatoes, or even rice dressing.
+5. These wings are all about the sauce; make a little extra so you'll have plenty to spoon over rice, herb-garlic mashed potatoes, or even rice dressing.

 6. Smothered turkey wings taste even better the next day as the flavors meld.
 Store in an airtight container for up to 3-4 days and reheat gently until the gravy is bubbling.